top of page

 The stories below were all born out of the nothingness that exists inside me.
 As an oral storyteller I write in a style, which aims for the listener to create their own mental pictures.
 It is far less descriptive than stories that are intended to be read.
 Please do not take and use any of them without my permission.
 That would be a breach of copyright and the ancestral Banshee might come to visit you in the wee sma hours o' the nicht.

 The bitterness in her breast bore no resemblance to the love that was once as sweet as summer honey.
 Her heart twisted like blackthorn branches.
-As savage as the thorns that lay waiting inside her well stocked larder.
-Waiting to do her biding, like the foolish men who fell for her cat like eyes and long dark hair.
-Oh, how they loved to caress her inky black curls with their dirty fingers.
+As savage as the thorns that lay waiting inside her well-stocked larder and waiting to do her bidding, like the foolish men who fell for her cat-like eyes and long dark hair.
+Oh, how they loved to caress her inky black curls with dirty fingers.

 Like many of her kind, her dark powers were particularly potent during the full moon.
-Perhaps because magic is enhanced with strong human emotions.
-The kind that threaten to expose all your dark secrets for the world to see.
-Emotions so nauseating that you cannot hide behind a mask of normality.
+Perhaps because magic is enhanced by strong emotions.
+The kind that threatens to expose all your dark secrets for the world to see.
+Emotions that are so nauseating that you cannot hide behind a mask of normality.
 A time of animal howling.

-On such a night, Belladonna would harness the lunacy of mortals until she had enough to extract the revenge on the man who had lied his way into her bed and cruelly tossed her aside.
-It took her three months to fill her apothecary with the kind of enhanced emotions that could cause a terrible seasickness on dry land.
-Come the spring, her garden would be full of forget me nots and the price for breaking a witch’s heart would be paid.
+On such a night, Belladonna would harness the lunacy of mortals until she had enough to exact revenge on the man who had lied his way into her bed and cruelly tossed her aside.
+It took her three months to fill her apothecary with enhanced emotions that could cause terrible seasickness on dry land.
+Come the spring, her garden would be full of forget-me-nots and the price for breaking a witch’s heart would be paid.
 A mental prison of pain awaited the recipient.
 After all, she could not forget him, so why should he be able to forget her?

 It seemed fitting, that she should harvest the little blue flowers on the first day in April.
 Picking them when the sun reached the highest point in the sky.
 Carefully putting them into a clear glass bowl, etched with strange symbols.
 Then filling the bowl that once belonged to her grandmother with cooled boiled sea water.
 Before she emptied every drop of lunacy she had collected into the potion.
-Adding some of her lover’s hair that the witch had saved from her feather pillow.
+She added some of her lover’s hair that the witch had saved from her feather pillow.
 A pinch of her namesake – Belladonna - to finish the potion.
-A pretty name for a pretty poison.
+It was a pretty name for a pretty poison.

 In case you did not know, there are all kinds of curses.
 The forget me not curse was an intended and tended type.
-Created deliberately to cause harm and maintained by continual power.
-These kinds of curses are rare but deadly due to the amount of arcane knowledge and elemental energy it takes to fuel them.
+One that was created deliberately to cause harm and maintained by continual power.
+These curses are rare but deadly due to the amount of arcane knowledge and elemental energy it takes to fuel them.
 Nothing good has ever been born out of such darkness.

-The witch laid an alter in the darkest corner of her cottage.
+The witch laid an altar in the darkest corner of her cottage.
 Like her now empty soul, a place where no light shone.
 A place of animal bones and entrails, of Mugwort and madness.
-Being careful not to inhale as she placed the bowl amongst the dead things that adorned this alter, for she knew what it could do to the mind.
+She was careful not to inhale as she placed the bowl amongst the dead things that adorned this altar, for she knew what it could do to the mind.

 “When the silence of a life without my words is unbearable – forget me not.